Blendify/blender-manual/blender_docs/manual/modeling/meshes/vertex_groups/vertex_groups.rst

 Select- status of vertices of the active Vertex Group:

 Assign
-   To assign the Selected vertices to the Group with the weight as defined in the "Weight:" input field (see below) Remove
+   To assign the Selected vertices to the Group with the weight as defined in the "Weight:" input field (see below).
+Remove
-   To Remove the selected vertices from the Group (and thus also delete their weight values) Select
+   To Remove the selected vertices from the Group (and thus also delete their weight values).
+Select
-   To Select all vertices contained in the Group Deselect
+   To Select all vertices contained in the Group.
+Deselect
-   To deselect all verts contained in the group
+   To deselect all verts contained in the group.

 Below this row of buttons you see a numeric "Weight:" input field where you specify the weight value that gets assigned to the selected verts when you press the Assign Button.

-Assigning verts to a Group
+Assigning Verts to a Group
 --------------------------

 .. figure:: /images/modeling-meshes-vertex-group-panel-assign.png